Abhishek-2505/Github_topics_scraper/README.md

 * The argument <code>records</code> represents the number of records user want.
 It can take either Boolean(True/False) or integer inputs.
 It should be set to “False” to return all the possible records.

-* The argument <code>detailed<code> takes Boolean(True/False) inputs and returns detailed data frame if set to "True" else returns non detailed data frame.
+* The argument <code>detailed</code> takes Boolean(True/False) inputs and returns detailed data frame if set to "True" else returns non detailed data frame.

 By default the function returns non-detailed data frame with single record.